 If your project involves any regulatory compliance considerations that are identified within governing bodies such as IRB, IACUC, EHS, Biohazardous material, etc. you certify that, if awarded, all proposed activities will be approved by compliance offices before initiating any work.

-Investigators will be required to submit a Notice of Intent (NOI) by August 30, 2021 via the online form.
+Investigators will be required to submit a Notice of Intent (NOI) by Monday, March 7, 2022.
 The NOI will include:

 - Contact PI and list of collaborating PIs (including campus, school, department affiliations for all)

 - Brief abstract describing the proposed research (200 words maximum)

 Full applications are due by Friday, April 8, 2022 and can be submitted via the OpenWater online portal.
 Please use the OpenWater link you received after your NOI submission, via email, from email@example.com.

 Proposals should use clear writing appropriate for non-specialists and make a strong case for the importance of the project to reviewers outside the discipline.
 Investigators should prepare applications using the style and content formats described below: